jsc329/ammonitorwiki/03-people.md

 RSQLite::dbGetQuery(conn = conx, statement = "SELECT * FROM people")
 ```

-    ## # A tibble: 4 x 6
     ##   personID firstName  lastName          projectRole                    email       phone
-    ##   <chr>    <chr>     <chr>     <chr>                <chr>                    <chr>
     ## 1 bbaggins     Bilbo   Baggins  Lead Ring Monitor I ringmaster2001@shire.net 1-800-shire
     ## 2 fbaggins     Frodo   Baggins Lead Ring Monitor II       fbaggins@shire.net 1-800-shire
     ## 3  gandalf   Gandalf  The Grey    Wizard Consultant     gandalf@middle.earth        <NA>
     ## 4  saruman   Saruman The White         Power Seeker     saruman@isengard.net        <NA>

 **Note that records should be deleted with extreme care.** As mentioned
 in Chapter 2, an **AMMonitor** database does not invoke “cascade
-delete;” when a record is deleted, entries in other tables that use
+delete;” when a record is deleted, entries in other tables that use the
-the primary key of the deleted record will not be automatically be
+primary key of the deleted record will not be automatically be deleted.
-deleted.
-In this case, if we delete “Gimli” from the **people** table,
+In this case, if we delete “Gimli” from the **people** table, we may
-we may produce dangling records that reference Gimli in other tables.
+produce dangling records that reference Gimli in other tables.
+For
-For example, if Gimli spent time annotating recordings for presence or
+example, if Gimli spent time annotating recordings for presence or
 absence of focal species \[See Chapter 14\], his *personID* would be
 contained in the **annotations** table, but his corresponding personal
 information would no longer be present in the **people** table.